MikeBishop/http-misc-extensions/draft-bishop-httpbis-priority-placeholder.md

 Clients MUST assume the server is actively performing such pruning and MUST NOT declare a dependency on a stream it knows to have been closed.

+# Incorporating Placeholders in HTTP/QUIC

+HTTP/QUIC {{!HQ=I-D.ietf-quic-http}} uses a different PRIORITY frame which already permits selecting either a stream or a Push ID (a new concept in HTTP/QUIC) to be prioritized or used as a dependency.
+Expanding this frame to support placeholders as well requires additional bits.

+The PRIORITY frame currently uses two flag bits to indicate Request/Push dependencies on Request/Push.
+If the full matrix of dependencies is to be supported (Request/Push/Placeholder dependent on Request/Push/Placeholder), four bits would be required to represent the space, with several invalid flag combinations being defined.
+(If one combination were eliminated, three flags would be sufficient to represent the remaining combinations, but the semantics of individual flags would be unclear.)

+HTTP/QUIC does not have the implicit closure of streams like HTTP/2.
+While client implementations could reset streams which they intend to use as priority placeholders, there has been interest in creating greater clarity and synchronization between the client and server views of the priority tree.

 # Security Considerations {#security}